Razzia (military): Raiders: the "Ghazi"

 Ghazi (Arabic: غازى) is an Arabic word in origin, derived from ghazā (contraction for *ghazawa) = "raided" or "waged war", adopted into other languages such as Turkish to designate those Muslims who have sworn to fight non-believers in the Islamic religion.
 In this sense, it is essentially equivalent to Mujahid: "one who wages jihad", commonly known as "holy war".

-The ghāzī warrior dates back to at least the Sasanian period, when he appears as a mercenary and frontier fighter in Khorasan and Transoxiana.
+The ghāzī warrior dates back to at least Pre-Islamic Arabia, when he appears as anything from an ideological warrior, such as the forces under Al-Nu'man III ibn al-Mundhir, to mercenaries who specialise in plundering Byzantine, Sassanian, and Southern Arabian settlements.

+Following the Islamic Conquest of Persia, Bedouin razzia tactics were copied by the Persians.
 Subsequently, as many as 20,000 ghazi took part in the Indian campaigns of Mahmud of Gazni.

 The ghāzī way of life was based on plunder, so in times of peace they engaged in banditry and sedition.
 They were organized into guilds that attracted adventurers, zealots, and political and religious dissidents of all ethnicities.
 Soldiers of Turkish descent predominated, especially after the acquisition of Mamluks, Turkish slaves, and guard corps of the caliphs and amirs for the ghāzī ranks.
 Some of them would climb to control positions of military and eventually political power in various Muslim states.

 In the west, Turkish ghāzīs regularly raided along the Byzantine frontier, finding in the Greek and Armenian akritoi their nemesis.
 After the battle of Manzikert, these raids intensified, while the ghāzī guilds grouped together to form fraternities similar to Christian military orders.
 They adopted as their emblems the white cap and the club.
 The rise of the ghāzī organizations occurred during the Mongol conquest, as a result of which many fled to Anatolia from Persia and Turkestan.

 The organization of these groups was fluid, reflecting their popular character.
-Ghāzī warriors could rise in the hierarchy by gaining prestige with a particular amir, similar to the condotiers of western mercenary bands.
+Ghāzī warriors could rise in the hierarchy by gaining prestige with a particular amir, similar to the condottieri of Italian mercenary bands.
 From the territory conquered in Anatolia during the ghazw emerged the Ottoman Empire.
-Tradition has it that its founder, Osman I, was a ghāzī who rose through the inspiration of Sheikh Ede Bali.
+Tradition has it that its founder, Osman I, was a ghāzī who was inspired by sheikh Ede Bali.